byron-the-bulb/the-turning-point/README.md

 ## RunPod Execution

-RunPod provides GPU-accelerated infrastructure for deploying the Sphinx Voice Bot:
+RunPod provides GPU-accelerated infrastructure for deploying the Turning Point Voice Bot:

 ### How It Works

-1. **Template-based Deployment**: The system uses pre-configured RunPod templates with the Sphinx bot Docker image
+1. **Template-based Deployment**: The system uses pre-configured RunPod templates with the Turning Point bot Docker image
 2. **Dynamic Provisioning**: When a user connects to the frontend, the system:
    - Creates a Daily.co room for audio communication
    - Dynamically provisions a GPU-accelerated RunPod instance